open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 Like Sums, Histograms also define an aggregation temporality.
 The picture above denotes Delta temporality where accumulated event counts are reset to zero after reporting and a new aggregation occurs.
-Cumulative, on the other hand, continues to aggregate events until a reset.
+Cumulative, on the other hand, continues to aggregate events, resetting with the use of a new start time.

 #### Exemplars